😷 I am currently on a lengthy sick leave, so expect fewer blog posts and less activity on GitHub until later this year.

 Sans Geometric OFL

 NV Jost is a Jost variant, with a slightly altered lowercase G and single storey a (similar to Futura, only accessible via OT feature on the original font).
-This one has a dedicated repository that I’ve linked, OFL licensed.
+This one has a dedicated repository, mostly because I made some glyph alterations.

-NV Elstob is a version of Elstob that has been renamed so it works correctly on Kobo devices.
-It is based on the 12pt version.
-Does not have a separate repository because no other changes were applied.
-OFL licensed.
+NV Bitter is a version of Bitter that has been renamed so it works correctly on Kobo devices.
+The original font is included by default on newer Kobo devices, but I recommend using this version.

 NV Palatium